- Developers

 Export and Import Data and Schema with SAP HANA Database Explorer

-- How to export and import data using the export and import data wizards, SQL commands export into and import from, and the download option in the SQL console results tab
+- How to export and import data using the export and import data wizards, SQL statements export into and import from, and the download option in the SQL console results tab

-using the import data wizard - How to export and import schema objects using export and import catalog wizards and the SQL commands export and import
+- How to export and import schema objects using export and import catalog wizards and the SQL statements export and import

 - How to use cloud storage providers as a target when exporting or importing